liblouis/liblouis-js/README.md

 # Usage Examples

-## Printing the version number of liblouis using the easy-wrapper-API and the direct-call-API
+### Printing the version number of liblouis using the API and the direct-call-API
 Include one of the `liblouis-*.js` files first.
 Afterwards you can optionally include `easy_wrapper.js`.